PromptDet: Towards Open-vocabulary Detection using Uncurated Images: Experiment

-{ \bf LVIS. } We mainly conduct training and evaluation on the large-vocabulary object detection dataset LVIS~\cite{gupta2019lvis}.
-The latest version v1.0 contains 1203 categories with both bounding box and instance mask annotations.
+{ \bf LVIS. } The latest LVIS v1.0~\cite{gupta2019lvis} contains 1203 categories with both bounding box and instance mask annotations.
 The categories are divided into three groups based on the number of the images that each category appears in the $train$ set: rare~(1-10 images), common~(11-100 images), and frequent~($>$100 images).
-We follow the same problem setting as in ViLD~\cite{gu2021open} and Detic~\cite{zhou2022detecting}, where the frequent and common classes are treated as base categories~($\mathcal{C}_{base}$), and the rare classes as the novel categories~($\mathcal{C}_{novel}$).
+We follow the same problem setting as in ViLD~\cite{gu2021open} and Detic~\cite{zhou2022detecting}, where the frequent and common classes are treated as base categories~($\mathcal{C}_{base}$), and the rare classes as the novel categories~($\mathcal{C}_{novel}$). \\[-8pt]

 { \bf LAION-400M and LAION-Novel. } For self-training, we also use an external dataset, LAION-400M~\cite{schuhmann2021laion}, which consists of 400 million image-text pairs filtered by pre-trained CLIP.
 It provides the pre-computed CLIP embedding for all the images, and we search for the images by using its 64G \emph{knn} indices and download about 300 images for each novel category, as illustrated by Stage-II in Figure~\ref{iterative}.
 We refer to this subset of LAION-400M as LAION-novel.